matthewdlevy/drafty/documentation/setup/running-drafty.md

 ## Modifying Templates (and other edits)
 Drafty is built as a Node.js/Grunt application.
 You will need to install [NodeJS](https://nodejs.org/en/download/) and [Grunt](http://gruntjs.com/installing-grunt)

+You may need to install Grunt Command Line tools globally:
+`$ sudo npm install -g grunt-cli`

 From your Drafty directory get all of the dependencies by running `$ npm install `